pamdx/FM_imputation/README.md

 ## Choosing the imputation mode

 There are two ways to perform the imputation of missing values:
-- by generating aggregated imputed values for years with no data, which are then disaggregated based on the weights of subseries for years with official data ("aggregated imputation", most convenient and suitable for most cases)
+- by generating aggregated imputed values for years with no official data, which are then disaggregated based on the weights of subseries for years with official data ("aggregated imputation", most convenient and suitable for most cases)
 - by imputing one subseries at a time ("subseries imputation", more suitable in cases where only some subseries need to be estimated for a given year)

+In both imputation modes, it is possible to replace existing estimates with new, different estimates.

 ### Aggregated imputation